Facebook, Cambridge Analytica and Trump: What you need to know (FAQ)

 The misuse of this data is what The New York Times zeroed in on.

-Facebook, however, says that although Kogan mishandled its data, all the information Kogan got was accessed legally, and within its rules.
-The problem is that Kogan is supposed to hold onto the information himself, not hand it over to Cambridge Analytica or anyone else.
+Facebook, however, says that though Kogan mishandled its data, all the information Kogan got was accessed legally, and within its rules.
+The problem is that Kogan was supposed to hold onto the information himself, not hand it over to Cambridge Analytica or anyone else.

-Still, because the information was access through normal means -- using an app that asked people for access to their information, which they then agreed to -- it was not a "breach."
+Still, Facebook says that it wasn't a "breach" because the information was accessed through normal means -- using an app that asked people for access to their information, which they then agreed to.

 Facebook argued its point even further in an update to its Friday statement, saying that calling this episode a "breach" is "false."